dplass/dplass.github.io/_notes/site setup.md

 - Decreases h2 and h3 size, to better distinguish them from each other and h1.
 - Added subtle transition on hover over the note cards in the listing.
 Made the dark background a bit less dark in darkmode, so you can see the shadow a bit.
 Added a bg-light color to have a subtle highlight on hover.
 Added the anchor tag around the card div instead of inside, which allowed me to remove some unnecessary css.
 - Removed some of the unnecessary !important in the style.css.
+- Adjusted the .related-wrapper and .related-group styling so now the notes listing adjusts like you would expect, adding more notes in a row when the screen width allows.

 For notes on what I still want to fix, see [[site to do]].